compartiLOH/compartiloh-client/README.md

 install.sh x86_64
 ```

-You can review the supported architectures section
+You can review the [architectures section](https://github.com/compartiLOH/compartiloh-client?tab=readme-ov-file#supported-architectures) section

 This will be install all compartiLOH client in home folder